uplift-initiative/client-js/packages/upliftai-assistants-react/README.md

 ## Peer Dependencies

-This package requires the following peer dependencies:
+This package requires the following peer dependencies (you have to install as well):

 ```json
 {